 - Rheumatoid arthritis

 While the name might be simple, the long-term effects are anything but.
 This is a type of condition that can lead to a domino-effect of other painful problems.
 Are you wondering why your ankles, knees, and/or hip are bothering you?
-Next time you go to your doctor, ask them to look at your feet; it seems silly, but you will be thanking us later!
+Next time you go to your doctor, ask them to look at your feet; it seems silly but flat feet can be treated, but you will be thanking us later!

 Flexible Flat Foot: Picture yourself on your tippy toes; what do your arches look like?
 Do they appear curved while you hold this position, but when you place your foot back on the ground, it disappears?